kyrie25/portfolio/README.md

 ## Building

+Run `npm i` to install all dependencies if you intend to clone (and/or) modify this.

+## Licensing

 Repository is licensed under GPL-3.0.
 Third party dependencies & modules are used under their respective licenses.

-Run `npm i` to install all dependencies if you intend to clone (and/or) modify this.
+_tl;dr_: Feel free to use/modify/redistribute this project to your liking, but you have to keep it **free & open source** (under GPL-3.0 or other compatible licenses), as it is my intention to keep it that way 💕

+Give this project a star if you liked it, credit this repository if you want others to also use this shabby project of mine, and yeah, have fun messing around.

 ## Archive